|

 The Americans on the other hand, had sufficient supplies and

-resources and were able to allocate funding and production capacity
+resources and were able to allocate funding and production capacity.

-to it.
 The US Bombe

 was developed by Joe Desch, an engineer at the